parnic/node-screenlogic/README.md

 Requests the system version string from the connected unit.
 Emits the `version` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### pingServer(senderId)

+Sends a ping to the server to keep the connection alive.
+Emits the `pong` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### removeClient(clientId, senderId)

 No longer receive `poolStatus` messages from controller.
 Emits the `removeClient` event when the request to remove a client is acknowledged.
 Takes a random number `clientId` that should match a previously registered client with `addClient`. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.